Logon27/GeeroNet/README.md

 ## Environment Variables And Logging Levels

-For a list of available environment variables and logging levels, please see [env_vars](env_vars.md).
+Please see [env_vars](env_vars.md), for a list of available environment variables and logging levels.

 ## Docstring Format (Google)